Muntaha-Islam0019/SaveTheKing/README.md

 # Save the King ♔

-*A survival twist on chess — protect your king and outlast every enemy before time runs out.*
+*A survival twist on chess.
+Protect your king and outlast every enemy before time runs out.*

 **Save the King** is a chess-inspired survival game where you must survive waves of knights, bishops, rooks, and queens.
 Capture them all before the timer runs out, or be cornered with no escape.